josephsl/addonUpdater/readme.md

 * Spanish community add-ons catalog
 * Catalogs maintained by NVDA communities in China and Taiwan

+## Version 23.01

+* NVDA will check minimum Windows version for add-on updates if update source is set to NVDA community add-ons website.
+* Improved performance when downloading many ad-on updates at once.
+As a result, the order of add-on downloads shown in download progress dialog will be random.
+* Parts of the add-on now use Python's concurrent.futures module to improve performance, specifically update check and download processes.

 ## Version 22.11

 * NVDA 2022.3 or later is required.